kaitz/paq8pxv/components.md

 //
 // first parameter is component ID
 // second parameter is component index upto number defined in vms
-// third parameter is x, input size in bits
+// third parameter is x, input size in bits. x parameter is tunable.
 // forth parameter is y, input mask - ignored
 // fifth parameter is z, update rate, dafault 5
 // output: prediction when last 8 bits of val are set, otherwise prediction is 2048